fghaas/openstackisraeldec2013/README.md

 We've found Chrome/Chromium to work best; in Firefox the transitions and animations can be a bit jerky at times.

+If you want to try out a different reveal.js theme or transition type, feel free to specify them by adding `theme` and/or `transition` parameters in your browser's address bar, like so:

+    index.html?theme=sky&transition=concave

 Oh, and please don't even ask about IE, thank you.

 This content is under the Creative Commons Attribution-ShareAlike 3.0